Optogenetics, chemogenetics, and biosensors for neural circuit research

 Francois Blot – Institut de la Vision, France

-Mario Carta – Univ. of Bordeaux, France
+Mario Carta – Bordeaux University, France

 Nikolas Karalis – Paris Brain Institute, France